DataExplorerX/Stock-Market-Prediction/README.md

 To run the code, make sure you have Python, pandas, numpy, matplotlib, Keras, and scikit-learn installed.
 Also, place the "AAPL.csv" file in the same directory as the script.
 Then, execute the script, and the model will be trained and predictions will be made.

-Feel free to experiment with the code and customize it as needed for your specific use case.
+### Feel free to experiment with the code and customize it as needed for your specific use case by providing the dataset for the required company's stock prediction.
 Happy coding!